Colleges grapple with coronavirus as students return

 Some neighbors in college towns are fearful that students could spread the virus outside of campus and overwhelm local health care systems.
 In Flagstaff, Arizona, Vice Mayor Adam Shimoni said he would like the University of Northern Arizona to cancel in-person classes for the semester.

-He told the Arizona Daily Sun this month that he wasn’t sure how the influx of students might affect spread of the virus, “but what we do know is that COVID is alive and well … and it’s not necessarily getting better.”
+He told the Arizona Daily Sun this month that he wasn’t sure how the influx of students might affect the spread of the virus, “but what we do know is that COVID is alive and well … and it’s not necessarily getting better.”

 In Ames, Iowa, a retired Iowa State professor wrote in an op-ed to the Des Moines Register that he was alarmed at what he witnessed while driving through the Iowa State campus last weekend.